AnDruStein/HtmlS/README.md

 # What is HTMLS?
-HTMLScript is a HTML5 wrapper, which is <br>
+HTMLScript is an HTML5 wrapper, which is <br>
 `more` `flexible` and more `comfortable` than classic html <br>

 # Advantages